chillgrok/chillgrok/README.md

 ## $CHILLGROK token

-CA: coming soon
+CA: coming soon <br>
-Chain: Solana (Pump.fun)
+Chain: Solana (Pump.fun) <br>
-Total Supply: 1,000,000,000
+Total Supply: 1,000,000,000 <br>

-$CHILLGROK is the official token linked to the fully automated AI project Just a Chill Grok.
+$CHILLGROK is the official token linked to the fully automated AI project Just a Chill Grok.<br>
-The dev wallet will hold 420,000 tokens, Grok’s favorite number, and will be permanently locked.
+The dev wallet will hold 420,000 tokens, Grok’s favorite number, and will be permanently locked.<br>

 Creator fees will be used to cover infrastructure costs and ensure long-term continuity of the project’s automated posting system.